IceHe/lib/java/cmd/java.md

     - _`auto` Uses CDS if possible._
         - _This is the default value for Java HotSpot 32-Bit Client VM._
     - _`on` Requires the use of CDS._
-        - _This option prints an error message and exits if class data sharing can’t be used._
+        - _This option prints an error message and exits if class data sharing can't be used._
     - _`off` Instructs not to use CDS._
 - _Note : **`-Xshare:on` is used for testing purposes only and can cause intermittent failures due to the use of address space layout randomization by the operation system.**_
     - _This option should **not be used in production environments.**_